-But, you can ask for your neighbour’s consent to use their wall but they do not have to give it.
-If they do not give consent you will need to build your own wall next to theirs.
-If the new wall needs a foundation you will probably need to serve a notice for adjacent excavation.
-The act does grant a right to cut a flashing into your neighbour’s wall and if you intend to do this you must serve a party structure notice.
+But, you can ask for your neighbour’s consent to use their wall, but they do not have to give it.
+If they do not give consent, you will need to build your wall next to theirs.
+If the new wall needs a foundation, you will probably need to serve a notice for adjacent excavation.
+The act does grant a right to cut a flashing into your neighbour’s wall, and if you intend to do this, you must serve a party structure notice.

-Be aware that if you agree to your neighbour using your wall, then that wall will become a party wall where it has been used and your neighbour will have acquired further rights over that section which has been enclosed upon.
-For instance, the right to underpin it.
+Be aware that if you agree to your neighbour using your wall, then that wall will become a party wall where it has been used, and your neighbour will have acquired further rights over that section that has been enclosed upon.

 Can I build up to an existing party wall that hasn't been built against?